The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: The regime of slowly varying magnetic fields: proof of

 which will play the role of a continuous partition of unity and allow us to localise the free energy functional in order to work on sets of fixed size where the slowly varying magnetic field is almost constant.
 We refer the reader to \cite[Lemma~7]{GraLewSer-2018-JMPA} for some properties about this Gaussian family.
 Now, by localising the operator inside the parenthesis by means of the functions $G_\rho$, the functional \eqref{eq:free-energy-minus-non-trace-class-term} can be rewritten as

 where

 and

-Thanks to the localisation procedure, the term containing $p\cdot A+A\cdot p$, which was subtracted because of its non-trace-class nature, becomes trace-class with vanishing trace \cite[Lemma~8]{GraLewSer-2018-JMPA}.
+Thanks to the localisation procedure, the term containing $p\cdot A+A\cdot p$, which was subtracted because of its non-trace-class nature, becomes trace class with vanishing trace \cite[Lemma~8]{GraLewSer-2018-JMPA}.
 As a consequence, $f_\omega$ can be simplified as follows:

 Now, the idea is to replace the potential $A_{\varepsilon,y}$ in the formula above by the potential $B\left(y\right)\times x/2$ of the constant field $B\left(y\right)$, up to a small error.
 In order to do so, we first need to extend the definition of $f_\omega$ to potentials with a linear growth at infinity.
 This is doable thanks to \cite[Proposition~9]{GraLewSer-2018-JMPA}.
-Then, applying \cite[Formula~(55)]{GraLewSer-2018-JMPA} to $A_{\varepsilon,y}$ gives
+In particular, the functional $f_\omega$ is gauge invariant, meaning that